Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 Cones are not 90° angles

-- Coming from one of the corners of your square.
+- The come from one of the corners of your square.
 (If you are running on a hex map, then cones are one of the few things that are easier that way, and please look it up yourself.)
 They don’t come from the middle of the square.
 They come from the corner.
 This is true for most spellcasting in 5e (DMG 251), and missile weapons, and line of sight — though the difference does not stand out in most cases.

 - The width of the cone equals the range from that corner.
 So the first five feet (square) the cone is one square wide.
 At two squares away, the cone is two squares wide.
 At three squares (the classic 15-foot cone), the cone is three squares wide.
 Etc.